charlesm93/charlesm93.github.io/_pages/about.md

 are now open!
 The deadline for the PhD program is
 <span style="color:Salmon">December 1st</span>.

-* December 15th-18th 2025: I attendws the [International Conference on Statistics and Data Science](https://sites.google.com/view/ims-icsds2025/home) in Sevilla, Spain.
+* December 15th-18th 2025: I attended the [International Conference on Statistics and Data Science](https://sites.google.com/view/ims-icsds2025/home) in Sevilla, Spain.
 There I gave an invited talk on
 <span style="color:Salmon">Matching Symmetries with variational inference</span>.